-The YMCA of Greater Rochester is now offering FREE parent/ child swim lessons for infants and toddlers under three.
-This is a remarkable Y member benefit for individual parent and family memberships.
+The YMCA of Greater Rochester is now offering FREE parent/child swim lessons for infants and toddlers under 3.
+This is a remarkable Y benefit for members with individual parent and family memberships.

 Free Under 3 has 2 different stages- Water Discovery and Water Exploration.
 Learn more about the different stages below.

 Introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about the water.
 Water Discovery is for students who aren’t yet able to respond to verbal cues and jump on land.

 Students entering this level should be comfortable in the water, able to respond to verbal cues and jump on land.
 Parents work with their children to explore body positions, floating, blowing bubbles, and fundamental safety and aquatic skills.
 Water Explorations is for students who aren’t yet comfortable working with an instructor without a parent in the water.